Donate and recycle fabric and sewing supplies – Our Social Fabric

 We are pleased to accept donations of:

-• unused fabric of 0.5 meter length or more (full width please) (no home decor please - see below)
+• unused fabric of 0.5 meter length or more (full width please)

 • quilting cottons (fat quarter or larger scraps only please)